 Here’s how it mainly works:

-- Find something as close to human flesh to fiddle with!
+- Finding something as close to human flesh to fiddle with!

 It’s really quite simple…